srenauld/loriot-sdk/README.md

 - Your account `username` and `password`.
 This will enable all the management API (as there is currently no other authorization mechanism that allows access to this).
 Enables: `Networks`, `Applications`.
-- An `applicationID` and `token`.
+- An `applicationId` and `token`.
 This allows access to the websocket events for the application provided.
 Enables: `Data`.

 **Accessing applications and provisioning devices**